osintnethunter/WatcherPrime/README.md

 # WatcherPrime

-Automatically hack vulnerable webcams, IPcams, security cameras, CCTVs, doorbell cameras, etc., from all ovet the internet with just a few clicks.
+Automatically hack vulnerable webcams, IPcams, security cameras, CCTVs, doorbell cameras, etc., from all over the internet with just a few clicks.

+# How It Works
+WatcherPrime automatically scans the internet for vulnerable devices and then hacks these devices using the payloads.
-This program was made using python3.10, some Payloads from Metasploit, lots of free time and definitely too much coffee.
+This program was made using python3.10, some Metasploit payloads, lots of free time and definitely too much coffee.

 ## Screenshots